Mallick17/Amazon-DynamoDB/README.md

 - DynamoDB Accelerator (DAX) provides caching for up to 10x read performance improvement.
 - _**Access Methods:**_ Supports AWS Management Console, AWS CLI, NoSQL Workbench, and DynamoDB APIs for interaction.

+---

+## Comparison Between DynamoDB and RDS
+Amazon RDS (Relational Database Service) is a managed relational database service supporting SQL databases like MySQL, PostgreSQL, MariaDB, Oracle, SQL Server, and Amazon Aurora.
+While both DynamoDB and RDS are fully managed by AWS, they cater to different needs based on data models, scalability, and use cases.
+The table below compares their key features for clear documentation.